tennis-aa/chess-aa/README.md

 # chess-aa

-Analyze chess games using stockfish on our browser.
+Analyze chess games using stockfish on your browser.